|1||Princeton Theological Seminary||Princeton, New Jersey|

 |6||University of Dubuque||Dubuque, Iowa|

 This is a ranking of the 6 Best Reformed Theological Seminaries in the United States.
 This ranking is designed for students to be informed of college options for studying at a reformed seminary.

 Reformed seminaries prepare graduates to serve churches in the Presbyterian or Reformed tradition.
 Many students become pastors, missionaries, or church educators and counselors.
 Reformed, generally speaking, means the church that became Reformed in the protestant reformation of the 16th century.

 These degree programs are open to female and male students.
-Students across different faith backgrounds may study scripture at these seminaries.
+Students across different faith backgrounds may study scripture and theological instruction at these seminaries.

 Students may study subjects such as Practical Theology, History, Ministry, and Divinity.
 Students can study the history of Christianity, classic literature, Greek, Hebrew, and systematic theology.
 Depending on if they are going to ministry, they may study preaching pedagogy.

 Graduates from these seminaries are often called to ministry, but many into teaching.
 Students often pursue advanced degrees, such as Master's and PhDs.
 Some pursue professorships at universities across the nation after graduating.

 Next Step: Get Degree Information

 Successful Student strives to rank schools and programs for the benefit of students, to help students make sense of the many options in education.
 The criteria for this ranking was including schools with a heritage in the Reformed tradition, degree offerings and variety, and academic influence.
 For more information about our methodology see our College Calculator.